ember-nexus/api/docs/api-endpoints/user/post-register.md

 Endpoint for registering / creating new accounts.

-Endpoint can be disabled, see
+The endpoint can be disabled; see
 [application configuration](/getting-started/configuration?id=application-configuration) for details.

 ## Request Body